BasantaChaulagain/dsse/README.md

 This repo contains the source code of implementation of FA-SEAL.
 It is a client-server architecture where client refers to the secure log server which collects the logs from various log generating devices, encodes and encrypts them and send it to the cloud server, denoted by server.
 The source code is partly adapted from [this repo](https://github.com/IanVanHoudt/Searchable-Symmetric-Encryption/tree/master).

-The 'client' folder contains the source code for ingestion of logs and performing forensic analysis, along with the scripts required for the evaluation.
+The 'client' folder contains the source code for ingestion of logs.
+The 'investigator' directory contains the scripts for performing forensic analysis along with the benchmarking scripts required for the evaluation.
 The folder 'jmap' contains the code to pack and unpack messages between the client and the server.
 The server-side functions during ingestion and forensic analysis is contained the 'server' directory.
 The 'tracking' folder contains the core backend code for log analysis, which is responsible to find the dependency relationship between entities (file, process, network sockets) and generate provenance graph out of it.

 ## Environment